goodanthony/image_listing/README.md

 # ImageListing

-Image finder goes to the given web page and gets a list of largest images(by screen real estate each image taken; width x height) on that page
+Image finder goes to a given web page and gets a list of largest images(by screen real estate each image taken; width x height) on that page

 ## Installation